roberth26/mbhw/README.md

 axios for ajax

-*there's an intentional 1 second delay when the data is fetched in order to demonstrate the loading indicator
+*there's an intentional 1 second delay when the data is fetched in order to demonstrate the loading indicator *I didn't have time to do any sort of mobile menu